elsiklab/multivariantviewer/README.md

 ### Tracktype

-* MultiVariantViewer/View/Track/VariantGrid - displays all genotypes, has special track menu
+* MultiVariantViewer/View/Track/Grid - displays all genotypes
-* MultiVariantViewer/View/Track/Variants - displays variants as normal features, has special track menu
+* MultiVariantViewer/View/Track/Features - displays variants as normal features

+Each has a special track menu to view a matrix and optionally LD.
+The normal track type simply adds extra track menu options to a normal CanvasFeatures track.

 ### Style options

 * style->height - Pixel height for each sample.
 Default: 5
 * style->offset - Pixel offset between each sample.
 Default: 0
-* style->matrixColor - A color or a callback that returns colors.
+* style->matrixColor - A color or a callback that returns colors for both the grid type and the matrix popup.
 Default: cyan is heterozygous non-ref, grey homozygous ref, blue is homozygous non-ref.
 Can be customized by a callback with the a function signature `function(feature, type, genotype)` where `type` is either 'ref' or 'alt' and `genotype` is the actual genotype as 0|0 or 0|1 or similar and `feature` contains all info about a particular variant

 ### Subtrack label options